guyleonard/orchardDB/README.md

             --db cider    # OrchardDB name
 ```
 ### Populate Database
+This command will add information to the database and copy your old file to the database directory with new headers.
+You will need to provide a file of your amino acids in FASTA format, an NCBI Taxon ID code for your species, a source as "source,subsource" choosing from (NCBI, JGI, ENSEMBL, EuPathDB or OTHER) e.g. "JGI,Mycocosm", a 'type' suggesting where your data is predicted from (e.g. DNA, RNA, EST) and a version number (always "1" if you leave this option blank).
+You may also like to add publication info as a PubMed ID or DOI or simply "YES","NO" or "NA".

 #### Any Other Genome Portal
-Header must be plain, consisting of only the accession number:
+Headers must be plain, consisting of only the accession number:
  * \>Hypho2016_00017489
 ```
 ./bin/plant --populate \  # instruct script to add data